Warnock, Walker in tight race in Georgia; runoff possible

 ATLANTA (AP) — U.S. Sen. Raphael Warnock and Republican challenger Herschel Walker were locked in a tight race in Georgia on Tuesday night as elections officials continued to count ballots in the state that determined partisan control of the Senate nearly two years ago and could do so again in these midterm elections.

 The question is whether either contender can win the contest outright or they head to a Dec.
 6 runoff.
-The state’s quirky election law means Tuesday could be just Round 1.
-Georgia requires a majority to win statewide office, and with incomplete returns showing a close race and a third-party candidate on the ballot, it’s possible neither Warnock nor Walker will surpass the 50% threshold.
+Georgia requires a majority to win statewide office, and with incomplete returns showing a close race with a third-party candidate on the ballot, it remained possible that neither Warnock nor Walker will surpass the 50% threshold.
+It was too early for The Associated Press to call the race.

-Warnock followed shortly before midnight, telling his supporters gathered in downtown Atlanta that he’d expected a close race and would continue watching the tally.
+“We’re not sure if this journey is over tonight or if there’s still a little work yet to do,” Warnock told the supporters who remained in an Atlanta hotel ballroom just before 2 a.m.
+Wednesday.

-“That’s where we are, so y’all just hang in there,” he said.
-“I’m feeling good.”
+“I understand that at this late hour you may be a little tired,” the senator continued, “but whether it’s later tonight or tomorrow or four weeks from now, we will hear from the people of Georgia.”

 A runoff campaign would be a four-week blitz that, depending on the outcomes in other Senate contests, could reprise the 2020 election cycle, when two Senate runoffs in Georgia doubled as a national winner-take-all battle for Senate control.
-Victories from Warnock and Ossoff left the chamber divided 50-50 between the two major parties, with Vice President Kamala Harris giving Democrats the tie-breaking vote.
+Victories from Warnock and Sen. Jon Ossoff, D-Ga., left the chamber divided 50-50 between the two major parties, with Vice President Kamala Harris giving Democrats the tie-breaking vote.

 A runoff would mean another month of Warnock hammering Walker, who is making his first bid for public office, as unqualified and Walker assailing Warnock as a rubber-stamp for the White House.